ptsteadman/notebook/essays/gray-man-style.md

 tellingly uses the example of "racially-motivated flash mobs" [2]), gray man clothing and gear is often transformable in some way, to enable transitions between different balances of stealth and kit in evolving situations.

-What are my main thoughts re: gray man as poltiical identity?

 ---